arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense-rev2/datasheet/datasheet.md

   - <p style="text-align: justify;"><strong>Presence detection and space optimization</strong>: Use the proximity sensor and BLE beacons to track occupancy patterns, optimizing energy usage and space allocation in office buildings.</p>

 - **Prototyping**: The Nano 33 BLE Sense Rev2 offers a comprehensive platform for rapid development and testing of IoT and machine learning applications.
-  - <p style="text-align: justify;"><strong>EdgeAI development platform</strong>: With its powerful Arm® Cortex®-M4F processor and sensor array, the board provides an ideal platform for developing and deploying edge AI models for voice recognition, anomaly detection, and gesture classification.</p>
+  - <p style="text-align: justify;"><strong>Edge AI development platform</strong>: With its powerful Arm® Cortex®-M4F processor and sensor array, the board provides an ideal platform for developing and deploying edge AI models for voice recognition, anomaly detection, and gesture classification.</p>
   - <p style="text-align: justify;"><strong>Environmental monitoring stations</strong>: Create complete weather and environmental monitoring systems using the integrated temperature, humidity, pressure, and light sensors without additional hardware.</p>
   - <p style="text-align: justify;"><strong>Wearable device prototyping</strong>: The compact form factor and BLE connectivity make it perfect for developing fitness trackers, health monitors, and other wearable applications.</p>